 Tweezers are another item that often come standard in most first aid kits and can be useful for pulling out splinters, pulling skin back in place, debriding wounds (getting out little bits of stone or dirt when cleaning a wound), or any number of other practical uses.

-Always useful in case you need to treat an injury with a lot of bodily fluid, you really don’t want blood all over your hands or to introduce infection into a wound.
+Always useful in case you need to treat an injury on someone else where a lot of bodily fluid is involved, you really don’t want blood all over your hands or to introduce infection into a wound.

 For obvious reasons!
 Stay safe!
-But they are also excellent water storage device in an emergency and a crude rubber glove if needed.
+But they are also excellent water storage device in a survival emergency and a crude rubber glove if needed.

 The need to have these on standby is obvious.
 A small pack of basic paracetamol (acetaminophen if you are American) or any of the associated brand names is usually sufficient, but ibuprofen or other similar medications are fine too.
 Basically whatever you normally take for pain relief when you have a headache or minor pain is fine.